 Dr Robin Williams

-BSc MPhil PhD DGPh FIMI FBPA FRPS FBIPP
+BSc MPhil PhD ASIS FRPS FBCA FIMI FBIPP

-His contributions to imaging & communications have been recognised by, amongst others, The Williamson Research Medal of the Royal Photographic Society, The Lancet Award, The BMJ Award, The Medical Education Award, the Presidential Award of the British Institute of Professional Photography, the Norman Harrison Medal of the Institute of Medical Illustration and the Louis Schmidt Medal of the Biological Photographic Association of America.
-Robin is unique in having twice been awarded The Combined Royal Colleges Medal - given by all the Royal Medical Colleges for an outstanding contribution of photography in the service of medicine.
+His contributions to medical imaging have been recognised by: The Williamson Research Medal of the Royal Photographic Society, The Lancet Award, The BMJ Award, the Presidential Award of the British Institute of Professional Photography, the Norman Harrison Medal of the Institute of Medical Illustration, the Louis Schmidt Medal of the BioCommunications Association and the Combined Royal Colleges Medal (given by all the Royal Medical Colleges for an outstanding contribution of imaging in the service of medicine).

 In recent years Robin has concentrated on his personal work and has quickly established himself as a recognised landscape and nature photographer.
 He has already won many international awards for his work in this genre; including recently International Garden Photographer of the Year.